handreygalon/softfocus-challange/readme.md

-# You MUST use branch called 'delelopment'
+# You MUST use branch called 'development'

 # Install PostgresSQL